erhant/circomkit/README.md

 npx circomkit calldata circuit input
 ```

+## Circomkit Configuration

+Everything used by Circomkit can be overridden in its constructor argument.

+// TODO

+### Logger

+SnarkJS uses [logplease](https://www.npmjs.com/package/logplease) internally where functions expect a logger as an optional last argument.
+Circomkit uses [loglevel](https://www.npmjs.com/package/loglevel) instead, which has the same interface and is much more popular.

 ## File Structure

-Circomkit follows an _opinionated file structure_, abstracting away the pathing and orientation behind the scenes.
+Circomkit with its default configuration follows an _opinionated file structure_, abstracting away the pathing and orientation behind the scenes.
 All of these can be customized by overriding the respective settings in `circomkit.json`.

 Here is an example structure, where we have a generic Sudoku proof-of-solution circuit, and we instantiate it for a 9x9 board: